saurabh1088/notes/iOS/Caching/Caching.md

 Looking at declaration for NSCache it tell that both key and value are restricted to be of class types only.
 This restricts usage of NSCache to class types only.

+### Purgeable

+The way NSCache allocates its memory it is purgeable, so NSCache performs better in memory-constrained environment.

 ## TODOs